CLC

 She trained as a teacher’s assistant at the Ti Tree school and worked in the community’s aged care centre and library.

-Plans to help create more youth programs and jobs in Ti Tree and will speak up for new houses.
+She plans to help create more youth programs and jobs in Ti Tree and will speak up for new houses.
 “We need more houses as families are getting bigger.”

 Gerard Pepperill